 Each feeding tentacle is called a radiole and is covered by feather-like pinnules and a sticky mucous, that form a fine mesh net, to capture any food particles that float by.
 Short vibrating microscopic hair-like structures, called cilia, cover both the radiole and the pinnules.
 Cilia can also be found in humans, where it lines our lung surface and windpipe, and capture and remove dirt particles and mucous.
 Vibrating cilia on the ventral surface (underside) will create an up-current, directing particles through the radiole and pinnules, where they can be caught.

-From there, a decrease in pressure makes the particles fall into the ciliated groves on the dorsal (upper) side of the pinnule, from where it will be transported via several other ciliated, mucous-lined food grooves down to the actual mouth.
+From there, a decrease in pressure makes the particles fall into the ciliated groves on the dorsal (upper) side of the pinnule, from where they will be transported via several other ciliated, mucous-lined food grooves down to the actual mouth.
 There the particles will be sorted.
 The edibles will continue their journey into the worm itself, the rejected particles will be removed via other ciliated grooves away from the mouth.
 Some of these particles will be stored, and used for repairs on the actual tube when it has sustained damage.

 Lizard-like distraction by Feather Duster (Tube) Worm (Sabellastarte spectabilis)